What is Choice?

 |Home > What is Choice?|

-Women who have abortions come from all races, religions, socioeconomic groups, and ages.
-One in three American women will have had an abortion by the time she reaches the age of 45.
-And performed legally, abortion is one of the most common and safest outpatient surgical procedures in America.
+- Women who have abortions come from all races, religions, socioeconomic levels, and life situations.
+Nearly one in three American women will have had an abortion by the time she reaches the age of 45.

-Anti-choice extremists in Virginia and across the country are eroding women’s access to safe, legal abortion.
+Anti-choice extremists in Virginia and across the country have successfully eroded women’s access to safe, legal abortion.
 Unable to outlaw abortion outright, these anti-choice politicians will stop at nothing to make accessing abortion as difficult, complicated and expensive as possible.
-They come at choice from all angles – shaming women who seek abortion care, closing comprehensive reproductive health centers, and even targeting the doctors that legally provide abortion care.
-Today, 92 percent of Virginia counties have no abortion provider.
+They come at choice from all angles – shaming women who seek abortion care, closing comprehensive reproductive health centers, banning health insurance coverage, and even targeting the doctors that legally provide abortion care.
+Today, over 92% of Virginia counties have no abortion provider.

 This is the current situation for a woman in Virginia who has decided to have an abortion :